Updated: Sep 19

 The PCB Single Fair-Rite T50-43 core M3 fittings including wing nut and solder tab 100pf capacitor Approx. 1m enamelled copper wire BNC connector Approx. 10.25m green SOTA wire Kite winder and 30m nylon string

 These kits are quite easy to assemble with the exception of the 49:1 transformer which can be a little fiddly due to its small size.
 Here are a few tips.

 You will then need to wind the bent section together to give you bifilar windings.

-You will need to pass the bifilar windings through the core twice, then five more turns of the single wire to give you seven turns on the toroid.
-You then pass the wire across through the toroid centre, then six more windings to give you a total of 14 windings with 2 bifilar giving a 49:1 transformer, see below.
+TYo make a 49:1 transformer pass the bifilar windings through the core twice, then five more turns of the single wire giving you seven turns on the toroid.
+You then pass the wire across through the toroid centre (8th turn), then six more windings to give you a total of 14 windings with 2 bifilar giving a 49:1 transformer, see below.

-You then need to push the end of the wires through the holes.
-It is important to push the bifilar windings through marked bifilar.
+Push the end of each through the holes.
+It is important to push the bifilar windings through marked "Bifilar winding".

-It's then just a case of soldering all the components into place.
+It's then just a case of placing and soldering all the components in place.

-You can see above I have connected the antenna wire by making a not through one of the strain relief holes and then soldering the wire to the solder tab.
+You can see above I have connected the antenna wire by making a knot through one of the strain relief holes and then soldering the wire to the solder tab.
 The antenna wire is held in place using the nut and bolt and wingnut.

-P.S. there is one mistake on the circuit board.
+P.S. there is one mistake on the MK1 circuit board.
 See if you spot it.
 This was corrected on the MK2 board.